USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 * Coverage depth: De novo assembly generally requires deeper sequencing than genome-guided approaches — 50–100M reads per sample is a more comfortable starting point than the 20–30M that suffices for HISAT2 alignment.

 There is no ground truth.
 Unlike genome-guided assembly where you can check your mapping rate against a known reference, de novo assembly quality is harder to assess.
-BUSCO scores and the N50 of your assembly are your primary sanity checks.
+BUSCO scores and the N50 of your assembly are your primary quality checks.

 Trinity's output is a hypothesis about what transcripts exist in your sample.
 Every downstream analysis — quantification, differential expression, annotation — is testing and refining that hypothesis.